nikcbg/packer_redis64/README.md

 - Execute `bundle exec kitchen test` to automatically build, test and destroy `kitchen` environment.

 ### TO DO:
-- Check if `redis` is installed and running.
+- Check if `redis server` is installed and running.